How to set up your environment and install Fire Opal

 3. Set up accounts with Q-CTRL and IBM Quantum for use with Fire Opal.

-Next, use Anaconda to create and activate a virtual environment with a valid Python version.
-Fire Opal is compatible with Python 3.8, 3.9, or 3.10.
-For example:
+Once you have Anaconda downloaded, use it to create and activate a virtual environment with a valid Python version.
+Fire Opal is compatible with Python versions >=3.8 and <3.12.
+You can either use Anaconda from the command line or through their visual Anaconda Navigator.
+If using command line, run the following commands:

 conda create --name your_env_name python=3.9